Facebook is the world’s largest social network, with over 2 billion monthly active users.

 This post is all about tagging people.

-This hack works best on all social media platforms such as LinkedIn, Twitter, Facebook and Instagram.
+This trick works well on all social media platforms, including LinkedIn, Twitter, Facebook, and Instagram.

 Mentioning people makes them aware that someone, somewhere is talking about them, and they, of course, want to be a part of the conversation.

 Never be rude, but always be courteous and congratulate someone on a recent success or another achievement.